Associate Professor of Law

 L.L.M., Harvard University (2011)

 Mark Glover joined the University of Wyoming College of Law as an Assistant Professor in the fall of 2013.
-Professor Glover teaches Trusts and Estates, Estate and Gift Tax, and Estate Planning.
-His other areas of interest include Family Law, Children and the Law, and Property.
+Professor Glover teaches Trusts and Estates, Contracts, Estate and Gift Tax, and Estate Planning.
+His other areas of interest include Property, Family Law, and Children and the Law.
 Professor Glover’s current scholarly endeavors examine formalism in the law of wills and issues relating to the intersection of family law and inheritance.

 Before beginning his academic career, Professor Glover was an associate in the banking and finance group of Weil, Gotshal and Manges LLP in New York.